Puppy love and the fake classified ad

 Protect yourself from these scams:

 - Remember - it is impossible to import a dog from overseas into Australia in a few weeks as quarantine procedures need to be followed.
-For details check the requirements with the Australian Quarantine and Inspection Service.
+For details explore advice on bringing cats and dogs (and other pets) to Australia.

 - Avoid any arrangement that asks for upfront payment via money order, wire transfer or money gram.